n0limits/python-automation-framework/README.md

 - **Version:** 3.12.x or higher (recommended: 3.12.0+)
 - **Why:** Runs the test framework with pre-built binary wheels
 - **Download:** https://www.python.org/downloads/
-- **Note:** Python 3.12 has pre-built wheels for all dependencies, no compiler needed
 - **Verify:**
 ```bash
   python --version